 During the Larentide Glaciation 15,000 years ago, a huge formation of ice slowly moved southward over the present Blackstone Heritage Corridor.
 The heavy, natural bulldozer was a mile thick and dislodged rocks, soil - everything in its path - redistributing those materials as it passed.
-North to south in central Massachusetts and Rhode Island, the glacier honed out a wide trench with steep banks that created the basic form of the Blackstone River.
+North to the south in central Massachusetts and Rhode Island, the glacier honed out a wide trench with steep banks that created the basic form of the Blackstone River.
 When the glacier melted, water filled the trench and worked on its banks to erode and shape the contours of the river.

-The present day headwaters are created by wetlands and small brooks that feed into the tributaries and the main stem of the river.
-Watershed includes 1,300 acres of lakes, ponds and reservoirs (Blackstone River Coalition, The Blackstone River - Clean by 2015, 2008.)
+The present-day headwaters are created by wetlands and small brooks that feed into the tributaries and the main stem of the river.
+Watershed includes 1,300 acres of lakes, ponds, and reservoirs.
+(Blackstone River Coalition, The Blackstone River - Clean by 2015, 2008.)

 Over time, the course of the Blackstone River has been greatly altered, manipulated by industry to power the mills.
 The "hardest working river" was left impaired by industrialization but, in recent years, great progress has been made to clean it up and make it safe for swimming and fishing.
 There is still more to do...

 "The Blackstone is our home river...It's understanding that whatever we do to the land that drains into our waterways has a direct connection to water quality.
-It's being aware of our actions and changing our practices that may arm our waterways."Donna M. Williams, President, Blackstone River Coalition from its Annual Report, "The Blackstone River - Clean by 2015."
+It's being aware of our actions and changing our practices that may harm our waterways."Donna M. Williams, President, Blackstone River Coalition from its Annual Report, "The Blackstone River - Clean by 2015."

 Massachusetts Department of Fish & Game